Tesla Annual Service Inspection

 What is the difference between an annual service inspection and a Maintenance Plan?

-An annual service inspection is the recommended service that is performed on a vehicle every 12 months or 12,500 miles, whichever occurs first.
+An annual service inspection is the recommended service that is performed on a vehicle every 12 months or 20,000 km, whichever occurs first.
 Maintenance Plans are agreements for multiple annual service inspections paid in advance.

 Can anyone purchase a Maintenance Plan?

-Owners (excluding 3rd party dealers and vehicles purchased from a 3rd party dealer) with Model S or X vehicles subject to the New Vehicle Limited Warranty or Pre-Owned Vehicle Limited Warranty which are still within the eligible purchase period are eligible to purchase a Maintenance Plan.
+Owners with Model S or X vehicles subject to the New Vehicle Limited Warranty or Used Vehicle Limited Warranty which are still within the eligible purchase period are eligible to purchase a Maintenance Plan.

 What is the eligible purchase period for Maintenance Plans?

-Maintenance Plans must be purchased within 12 months or 12,500 miles (whichever occurs first) after the original delivery date of a new or pre-owned vehicle by Tesla, giving you up until the first annual service inspection to purchase.
+Maintenance Plans must be purchased within 12 months or 20,000 km (whichever occurs first) after the original delivery date of a new or used vehicle by Tesla, giving you up until the first annual service inspection to purchase.
 You are not required to purchase a Tesla Maintenance Plan and are able to pay for your individual annual service inspections upon each scheduled service.
 Tesla Maintenance Plans are simply prepaying at a discounted rate for your annual service inspections.
 See the Tesla Maintenance Plan Terms and Conditions for further details.

 Why are some annual service inspection prices different between years and vehicles?